TykTechnologies/custom-plugin-examples/plugins/go-plugin-v322-example/readme.md

 $ docker run --rm -v $(pwd):/plugin-source tykio/tyk-plugin-compiler:v3.2.2-rc7 my-post-plugin-322rc7.so
 ```

-Viola!
+Voilà!
 We have a `plugin.so` we can mount onto our Gateway's file system.

 ## FAQ